 The cards were printed at the Children's Museum of Southern Minnesota in Mankato.
 Printing during crowded weekend business hours, museum guests observed the printing process and learned details about the project.
 The printing press is a historic 12x18 Kluge that was once used for printing purposes at the Mankato Free Press.

-Big THANK YOU's go out to the Minnesota State Arts Board, the City of Mankato, Twin Rivers Council for the Arts, the Children's Museum of Southern Minnesota, the Tourtellote Park Neighborhood Association, the Greater Rochester Arts and Cultural Trust, Rochester Parks and Recreation, Acorn Exhibits, and Yousif del Valle for supporting this work.
+Big THANK YOU's go out to the Minnesota State Arts Board, the City of Mankato, Twin Rivers Council for the Arts, the Children's Museum of Southern Minnesota, the Tourtellote Park Neighborhood Association, the Greater Rochester Arts and Cultural Trust, Rochester Parks and Recreation, Acorn Exhibits, The Calumet Artist Residency, and Yousif del Valle for supporting this work.